-This organisation is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
+The Trust is required by law to protect the public funds it administers.
+It may share information provided to it with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, to prevent and detect fraud.

 The Cabinet Office is responsible for carrying out data matching exercises.